oats-center/pod/build-guide.md

 2. Connect the Digital Matters debug cable to Sensor Node and to your computer.
 3. Start the configuration tool, and select the COM port associated with the debug cable.
 4. Download the [Rain Gauge Sensor Node configuration](), load it into the configuration app, and adjust as needed.
-5. Check the "program???" checkbox and wait for the programming to complete.
+5. Check the `Program Parameters` checkbox.
+6. Plug the debug cable into the Sensor Node.
+7. Insert batteries.
+8. Wait until the new parameters have been installed.
-6. Open the "devices????" screen and copy the device EUI and both network and session keys to a safe place.
+9. Open the `DevEUI List` screen and copy the device EUI and both network and session keys to a safe place.

 To create the device within Chirpstack, go to the relevant application page and select `+ CREATE`.
 Please use these settings: